elhammj/TogetherFit/README.md

-# TogetherFit is a group project (Fall 2016)
+# TogetherFit
-	It is a workout android application.
+	It is a workout android application (group project (Fall 2016)).
-Main functions:	1- It helps people find trainers in a specific fitness type that assists them to meet their fitness goals.
-2- It connects people to others with similar fitness goals.
-3- It allows professional trainers to create a fitness class.
-4- It allows the students to register in a fitness class which has been created by a trainer.
-5- It also finds close workout places for a student and trainer.
+Main functions:<br/>	1- It helps people find trainers in a specific fitness type that assists them to meet their fitness goals.<br/>	2- It connects people to others with similar fitness goals.<br/>	3- It allows professional trainers to create a fitness class.<br/>	4- It allows the students to register in a fitness class which has been created by a trainer.<br/>	5- It also finds close workout places for a student and trainer.<br/>